Jerome-Mondol/Jerome-Mondol/README.md

 # 🧿 Jerome Mondol
-`MERN`
+`MERN • Builder`

 <img src="https://i.ibb.co.com/V0tg5srQ/8801824559038.png" />

-Hey there!
-I'm **Jerome Mondol**, a student and builder eager about turning ideas into real projects using **IoT**, **Arduino**, and **Web Technologies**.
+Hey!
+I’m **Jerome Mondol** — a student, builder, and problem-solver who enjoys turning ideas into **real, working systems** using **IoT**, **Arduino**, and **Web Technologies**.
-Currently, I'm exploring how **hardware** and **intelligence** with **software** integration which can work together — from developing full-stack web apps to innovative tech experiments.
-I’m always learning, continuously building, and pushing the boundaries of what I can create. 🚀

-Lately am:
+I’m especially interested in how **hardware + software + intelligence** can work together — whether that’s building full-stack web applications or experimenting with tech that interacts with the physical world.

+I believe in learning by building, breaking things, and improving with every iteration. 🚀

+---

+### 🔭 Currently
-- Exploring Next.js
+- Exploring **Next.js** and modern frontend patterns
-- Working on a website to help pet owners find a better marketplace.
-- Building a HR management system.
+- Building a **pet marketplace platform** focused on accessibility and usability
+- Developing an **HR management system** to streamline internal workflows

 ---

 <div align="center">